mevan-karu/book-manager-mono/MCP_DEMO_GUIDE.md

 8. Create Managed Auth Enabled SPA Component
 ```
-Create a REACT SPA webapp component named book-manager-app in book-manager project using the `frontend` directory.
+Create a REACT SPA webapp component named book-manager-app in book-manager project using the `/book-manager-app` directory.
 ```

-9. Connect Webapp to Backend
+9. Connect Webapp to book-manager-service
 ```
 Create connection from book-manager-app to the book-manager-service
 ```